 What is ThINk?

 ThINk is a membership-based network.
 Through the Thurston Investment Network (ThINk), people with a desire to have a local component to their investment portfolio have an opportunity to connect with local business owners who need capital.
-To clarify, at this stage of ThINk’s development, the focus will be on lending, not on equity investment.

 How it Works